frenchu/pragmatic-programming/content/posts/kotlintest-adventures.md

 But if you want to combine other testing tools like reactor-test for example, they most likely throw some kind of AssertionException when assertion fails.
 It will cause that assert softly block will be interrupted.
-If you don’t always follow TDD completely you may not notice this “feature” at the first place.
+If you don't always follow TDD completely you may not notice this "feature" at the first place.

+{{< gist frenchu ed723987dabb9c52b4af80cdb8be6074 "AssertSoftlySpec.kt" >}}

 To avoid that you probably want to implement your custom matchers.
 In your matcher you can catch AssertionException in the overridden test method.
 Then return boolean indicating success or failure of the assertion.

+{{< gist frenchu ed723987dabb9c52b4af80cdb8be6074 "AssertSoftlyWithCustomMatcherSpec.kt" >}}

 Another annoying thing is related with `.config` method usage.
 In behavioral tests it is defined for `then` but not for `Then` method.